jeancarlo13/JCTools.GenericCrud/README.md

             options.Models.Add<Models.Movie, int, MovieController, Data.Context>();
         });
     ```
+    > In the version 2.0.0 the method ConfigureGenericCrud was renamed to AddGenericCrud.
 3. Run to app and access at the url **http://localhost:5000/[ModelName]**, sample: **http://localhost:5000/Country**.
 In the browser you should see a similar page to :
  ![Sample index page](Mockups/sampleIndexPage.png)
  ![Sample index page](Mockups/sampleIndexPage2.png)